CINF/PyExpLabSys/doc/source/common/utilities.rst

 .. note:: The argument to ``LOGGER.exception`` is a string, just like all other ``LOGGER``
     methods.
 All the exception information, like the traceback, line number etc., is picked up automatically by the logger.
 Also note, that the ``raise`` will re-raise the caught exception, to make sure that the program fails like it is supposed to.
-The it is the caught exception that is re-raised, is implicit when using raise without arguments in an except clause.
+That it is the caught exception that is re-raised, is implicit when using raise without arguments in an except clause.